warehouse design and layout

 Types of Warehouse Design and Layout

-When planning a warehouse, you can choose from different layouts, each with benefits for specific tasks.
+Each has benefits for specific tasks.
 Choosing the right warehouse design is essential for maximising your storage space and improving efficiency.
 Let’s delve deeper into the various types of warehouse layout designs:

 U-Shaped Design